Sunday, September 27, 2009

 When I frame the close shots I can feel the subject, what is around the subject and if I am unsure I can check it out again if I feel my kinesthetics are off.
 I have much more confidence in this genre.

-Harsh sunlight on Nellie's pale fur transforms her into an ephemerous apparition, in contrast to the sharp focus of the deck railing and shadows.
+Nellie's pale fur is solarized and on fire, transforming her into an ephemeral apparition out on the deck.
 Tess is the key to me learning from what shots I take.
 Our partnership is evolving and I do learn from her every time we have the opportunity to review the work I have done.
 I have a great deal of respect for the feedback she gives me.
 It is extremely helpful.
 My husband anxiously awaits the time he can actually view the prints.
 Though Bjorn has been with me for over two decades and knows I am capable in many fields, he is having a difficult time understanding my desire to photograph with this particular camera and with the b/w film that he thinks is too difficult to load.
 I keep telling him, "Wait until you see the photos."
 He says, "I'm waiting ....
 When?"

 Ah, skeptics!
 To be fair, Bjorn is more curious than he is a skeptic.
 And I am thinking probably those who read the blog may be as well.
 All I know is though I am a very busy professional and busy at home as well, there is something pleasurable about the images I build in my head and the opportunities I make with the camera when those ideas in my head and those images come together in a photograph.